 Southeast Quadrant - Upper Monroe Neighborhood

 The Upper Monroe neighborhood exemplifies the best of the Monroe Urban Village.
-Residents can easily access the ingredients essential to comfortable city living - retail, restaurants and recreation resources - within walking distance of their homes.
+Residents can easily access the ingredients essential to comfortable city living - retail, restaurants and recreation - within walking distance of their homes.
 Its boundaries are marked at the north by Route 490, south at the city line with the Town of Brighton, east on Culver Road, and west to Field Street.

 Hundreds of years before houses filled the orderly streets of Upper Monroe, native people and European explorers traversed the area.
 A huge boulder at the base of Cobbs Hill marks the spot where the eighteenth century “Portage Trail” passed.
 This trail began at Irondequoit Bay and followed in the direction of what is today Highland Avenue and on to Red Creek in Genesee Valley Park.

 C.F.
 Crossman is credited with helping to build the neighborhood.
 In 1838, Crossman founded a small seed company on the Avenue.
 Serendipitously, two years later George Ellwanger and Patrick Barry, famed nurserymen, would start their business on what is today’s Mt.
 Hope Avenue.
 Fifty years later, Crosman’s business - the American Seed Company, later the Crosman Brothers - would be one of the largest seed houses in the world.
 The Upper Monroe neighborhood residences grew up around Crossman’s land, with the majority of homes built in the early 1900s.